lukamenda26/MyRecipeBooks/readme.md

 ## About this site

 It is for someone who wants to share him or her special experience around cooking by using some recipe-books.
-Also it was made of PHP/Laravel, and Laradock/Docker was used during its development.
+You can post not only your favorite recipe-books' recommendations, but also cakes' or dishes' ones included in the books.

 ## Dependency